christina-chang-tw/PyOctal/README.md

 <!-- tocstop -->

-## More About ORC OCTAL
+## More About PyOctal
-This is a tool allowing you to do three things: remotely setup your instruments, run standard sweeps, and analyse the results afterwards which all files should have a specific format.
-This is still at its infant stage so is still lacking a lot of functions which are widely used by the users.
+This is a tool allowing you to do three things: remotely setup your instruments, run different types of sweeps, and analyse the results afterwards.
+This is still at its infancy stage so is still lacking a lot of functions which are widely used by the users.
 Please suggest and we would love to help!

+Take a look at [here](https://github.com/christina-chang-tw/PyOctal/blob/master/pyoctal/instruments/README.md) for detailed information of supported instruments.

-### Directory Structure
+## Directory Structure
 ```
 .
 <folders>
 ├── config                   # all configuration files
 │   └── ...                         # read the README.md
-├── lib                      # core library
+├── pyoctal                  # core library
 │   └── ...                         # read the README.md
-├── results                  # all test results should be stored here
+├── results                  # all test results should be stored here <empty>
+├── tools                    # all test results should be stored here
+│   |── plot_main.py                # plotting graphs
+│   |── instr_main.py               # simple interface for setting up instruments
+│   └── sweep_main.py               # interface for running sweeps
 <files>
-├── instr_main.py            # direct interface with instruments (only for simple setup cases)
+├── pyproject.toml           # pyoctal package setup
-├── plot_main.py             # plotting graphs
 ├── requirements.txt         # contain all required python packages for this repository <need to be amended>
-├── sweep_main.py            # interface for running sweeps
 └── venv_setup.py            # set up virtual environment <not working>
 ```